 What we do

-The main function of the Emergency & Trauma Centre is to treat patients who are suffering from a serious illness or injury that could lead to severe complications if medical treatment is not received quickly.
+We treat patients who are suffering from serious illness or injury that could lead to severe complications if medical treatment is not received quickly.

-We strive to ensure all patents receive timely, high-quality care which is consistent with their clinical needs.
-For patients in the Emergency & Trauma Centre this means prompt upfront assessment by the most senior doctor available, reducing the time spent waiting.
+We strive to ensure all patients receive timely, high-quality care and receive prompt, upfront assessment by the most senior doctor available to minimise the time spent waiting.

 What to expect